vntero/vntero-dot-com/README.md

 # vntero-dot-com
-Personal portfolio website built with react and mui!
+Personal portfolio website built with react and bootstrap!

 # MVP
 - Welcome page with a brief intro about me